How Practices Should Prepare for an Active Shooter Situation

 - Establish response protocol for workplace violence: Active shooter events in outpatient healthcare facilities are relatively rare, but workplace violence incidents are still prevalent.
 As you develop an Emergency Response Plan for your practice, include information and training on how staff should best handle one of these events.
 There is no one prescribed method to handle an incident, however, planning ahead will help you make the best choice during an active shooter situation.
 The best way to save lives is to get potential targets away from the shooter.
 Difficult choices will need to happen.

 - Educate staff on the evacuation plan: Personnel, patients and visitors who can evacuate safely should do so.
 Recent research shows that the best method to reduce loss of life in active shooter incidents is for people to immediately evacuate from the area where an active shooter may be located or attempting to enter.
 How a healthcare provider responds during an active shooter incident will be an intensely personal choice that may be influenced by moral, ethical, religious, professional, or other values, however healthcare providers are not obligated to stay and help patients or staff during an active shooter situation.

 By following these three principles, practice leaders can help employees better prepare, respond, and recover from an active shooter situation, trusting that staff will rely on their training and knowledge to make quick decisions in the face of danger.
-If you would like more information about how you can help prepare your staff, reach out to a member of our Curi Advisory team at 800-662-7917.
+To learn more about how to prepare for an active shooter situation, we invite you to click here to watch our recent webinar, "Surviving an Active Shooter."
+If you would like more information about how you can help prepare your staff, reach out to a member of our Curi Advisory team at 800-662-7917